Dune Thomas

 04/13 to 05/16

-Played multiple roles, predominantly automation development.
-Led the architecture, prototyping, and development of a sizable build, test, and deployment automation solution for a key $1.6B client in the financial sector.
+• Led architecture, prototyping, and development of a sizable build, test, and deployment automation solution for a key $1.6B client in the financial sector to reduce costs by about $500k per year.

-Also assisted in developing marketing content, strategy, and messaging for Linqto as we worked to make the transition from a service-based revenue model to a product-based one.
+• Also developed marketing content, strategy, and messaging for Linqto so the company could successfully transition from a service-based revenue model to a product-based one.

 GSN (TV & Games)